 Help support London CND’s work

-This year has been an important and busy one for London CND, and the nuclear crisis on the Korean Peninsula means activities won’t be easing off any time soon.
+This year has been an important and busy one for London CND.
+The nuclear crisis on the Korean Peninsula, the US withdrawal from key nuclear treaties, and campaigning around a crucial Global Ban Treaty means activities won’t be easing off any time soon!
 Being active requires resources – spending money to put our case before the public.

 Please consider making a financial contribution to our current work if you’re able.

 Here’s some of what you’ll be helping to support.
 It’s a long list because we’re doing plenty!

 London CND have had a busy year!
 We kicked the year off with our annual conference on the theme of ‘Trump’s finger on the nuclear button,’ with speakers including Palestinian Ambassador Husam Zomlot and Green Party Co-Leader Jonathan Bartley.

 London CND vice-chair Hannah speaking at our annual conference

 This wouldn't be possible without generous contributions from ordinary people.

 We expanded our Hiroshima commemorations too last year – adding a film festival and a public meeting to our annual Tavistock Square rally.

 Hiroshima Day 2018 at Tavistock Square gardens